-The classics have always occupied a place in the hall of education, yet some Christians tend to lean either towards a Puritanical dismissal of art as "irreligious", or they twist the arts into altered, pro-Christian mediocrity.
-Invitation to the Classics expounds upon what it means to have a Christian view of literature, including its benefits, aesthetics and place in culture.
+The reason we love Invitation to the Classics expounds upon what it means to have a Christian view of literature, including its benefits, aesthetics and place in culture.
 Classics from a variety of authors including Homer, Sophocles, Plato, Dante, Shakespeare, Pascal, Swift, Emerson, Dickens, Tolstoy, Lewis and others are all viewed with an in depth literary and biographical assessment.
 Each author is introduced with literary analysis of their most famous works, impact upon time, posterity and "Issues to Explore" discussion questions.
 384 pages, indexed, softcover.

 Streams of Civilization are excellent reference books.
 We have also used this series with our older children as their own spinebook.
 They have read and summarized from this book as well as used this to write essays and do extra research work.

 Most history textbooks are written from a secular viewpoint, but this introductory text is different!
 Providing a comprehensive look at Western, African, and Asian civilizations from creation to 1620, it affirms the biblical view of creation (though it discusses evolution) and gives your kids insight into other cultures and religions from a Christian perspective.
 Includes vocabulary questions, exercises, maps, and black-and-white illustrations.
 Ideal for grades 9 and up.
 410 pages, hardcover from Christian Liberty Press.